s2e-lab/SecurityEval/README.md

 ## Introduction

 This repository contains source code for the paper titled **SecurityEval Dataset: Mining Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Techniques**.
 The project is accepted for The first edition of the International Workshop on Mining Software Repositories Applications for Privacy and Security (MSR4P&S '22).
-The paper describes the dataset for evaluating machine learning-based code generation output and application of the dataset to the code generation tools.
+The paper describes the dataset for evaluating machine learning-based code generation output and the application of the dataset to the code generation tools.

 ## Project Structure
 - dataset.jsonl: dataset file in jsonl format.
 Every line contains a JSON object with the following fields:
   - `ID`: unique identifier of the sample.
   - `Prompt`: Prompt for the code generation model.
-  - `Insecure_code`: code of the vulnerability example that may generate from the prompt.
+  - `Insecure_code`: code of the vulnerability example that may be generated from the prompt.
 - DatasetCreator.py: script to create the dataset from the folders: *Testcases_Prompt* and *Testcases_Insecure_Code*.
 - Testcases_Prompt: folder containing the prompt files.
 - Testcases_Insecure_Code: folder containing the insecure code files.